sudeepgupta90/scaleit/README.md

 ### Observability

-We also have Promtheus Observability integration and the logs can be observed at `port 8000`
+We also have Prometheus Observability integration and the logs can be observed at `port 8000`

 We have the following metrics being exported: